ermlikeyeah/ermlikeyeah.github.io/about.md

 Hi!
 I'm Si.

+This is my blog.
+I try to write regularly about my work and the work I am involved with here.

-I am a highly experienced and successful strategist, product/service/experience/interaction designer, maker of things, and organiser of gigs, with nearly twenty years experience in "the industry".
+I am a highly experienced and successful strategist, designer (working on product, service, interaction, and experience), and maker of things, with nearly twenty years experience in "the industry".

-After the best part of a year working as a lead interaction designer on digital services at HMRC, I currently design for the Department of Health's NHS beta service.
-I try to write regularly about my work and the work on this blog.
-You can usually see where and when I am (including any planned "helping outs" and public appearances) on [my availability page](/availability) and [LinkedIn page](http://uk.linkedin.com/in/siwilson/).
+Currently I design for NHS Digital's [NHS beta service](//transformation.blog.nhs.uk).

-I believe in research, knowing, teamwork and collaboration, playing to our strengths, and doing by making.
-Design is the process.
-My work is usually digitally enabled and always people focused.
+I believe in design is a process involving the team, and work should always be focused on the people we are doing it for.
+I do this through research, knowing, teamwork and collaboration, and doing by making.

-I started off as a junior web developer in 1998 as job to pay the bills after learning HTML in my evenings at university.
-I've worked "across and up" to do strategy and design work, becoming a digital lead, creative manager, digital creative and development director, and chief operations officer, in some of Leeds's biggest and smartest creative and digital businesses.
+I started off as a junior web developer in 1998 after learning HTML and some Perl in my evenings at university.

+I've worked "across and up" to do strategy and design in some of Leeds's biggest and smartest creative and digital businesses.
+The majority of my roles have been senior, occasionally on boards.
+They are [listed on] LinkedIn](http://uk.linkedin.com/in/siwilson/).
 Along the way I've helped organisations such as ADT, Defra, DWP, HMRC, Leeds City Council, Linkdex, Jet2.com, the NHS, and Persimmon Homes.

-I also run events, helping organise Leeds Digital Festival and the Leeds Digital Conference a few years back, used to organise the Leeds Digital Lunches, might do another [Get into Gaming](getintogaming.co.uk) with Sean if our calendars ever align, and am involved with [GovJam in Leeds](https://leedsgovjam.wordpress.com/).
+Previously I helped run events, including Leeds Digital Festival, the Leeds Digital Conference, the Leeds Digital Lunches, and [Get into Gaming](getintogaming.co.uk) with Sean Parker, and [GovJam in Leeds](//leedsgovjam.wordpress.com/).
 Sometimes I stand up front, doing speaking engagements, having popped up at NUX and Forefront, as well as being invited into places to do "behind closed doors" talks.

 I volunteer to help out at the [Bradford CoderDojo](http://www.ticbradford.com/coderdojo), aimed at engaging and enabling young people with design through digital and technology.

-I live in [Idle, Bradford, West Yorkshire, in the United Kingdom](https://www.google.co.uk/maps/place/Idle,+Bradford,+West+Yorkshire+BD10/@53.8372139,-1.8040416,12z/data=!4m2!3m1!1s0x487be38e02277d49:0xd28ce4d95e48f3e7?hl=en), but work away a lot, around and out of the UK.
+I live in [Idle, Bradford, West Yorkshire, in the United Kingdom](https://www.google.co.uk/maps/place/Idle,+Bradford,+West+Yorkshire+BD10/@53.8372139,-1.8040416,12z/data=!4m2!3m1!1s0x487be38e02277d49:0xd28ce4d95e48f3e7?hl=en), but work wherever interesting work takes me.

-I am also a dad, husband, dog walker/cushion, reader, watcher of films/lover of cinema, gardener, ex-school governor, cleaner, converted coffee enthusiast, cake consumer, occasional cook, and supporter of Grimsby Town Football Club (once upon a time I even helped set up, run, and contribute to the awesome mind- and award-winning [Cod Almighty](http://www.codalmighty.com/)).
+I am also a dad, husband, dog walker/cushion, reader, watcher of films/lover of cinema, gardener, ex-school governor, cleaner, converted coffee enthusiast, cake consumer, occasional cook, and supporter of Grimsby Town Football Club (once upon a time I even helped set up, run, and contribute to the mind- and award-winning [Cod Almighty](http://www.codalmighty.com/)).

 If you want to talk, feel free!
 You can [get my contact details here](/contact).
 Don't be a stranger now.